Conversations

 Transylvanian Souvenirs, and a Welcome Back to Conversations!

-Reflections on a recent trip to Jewish heritage sites in Romania, a place of musical vitality and memory.
+This welcome back post to Season Two of Conversations (2024-25) offers reflections on a recent trip to Jewish heritage sites in Romania, a place of musical vitality and memory.

 Read more